Climate action in action

 Reducing CO2 in our supply chain is also about finding new, more sustainable materials for our products and packaging.

-We must do so without compromising quality or safety.
+We must do so without compromising on quality or safety.
 This means we need to innovate existing materials or develop entirely new materials that are safe and strong enough to be passed down through generations.

 In 2021, the LEGO Group unveiled a prototype LEGO brick made from recycled PET plastic, the latest step in our journey to make LEGO products from more sustainable materials.
-We also have around 150 botanical elements and LEGO Minifigure accessories that are made from a plant-based plastic.
+We also have around 150 botanical elements and LEGO minifigure accessories that are made from a plant-based plastic.
 Around 50% of LEGO sets contain at least one of these plant-based elements.